argjendhaxhiu/sumboost-ai/README.md

 Once activated, the plugin will automatically add AI boost buttons at the bottom of all your posts and pages.
 The buttons include:

-- Boost with ChatGPT
+- Summarise with ChatGPT
-- Boost with Perplexity
+- Examine with Perplexity
-- Boost with Claude
+- Analyse with Claude

 When a user clicks any of these buttons, it will open the respective AI tool with your content pre-loaded for analysis.